italia/spid-django/README.md

 ![License](https://img.shields.io/badge/python-3.7%20%7C%203.8%20%7C%203.9-blue.svg)

-A SPID Service Provider based on [pysaml2](https://github.com/identitypython/pysaml2).
+A SPID/CIE Service Provider based on [pysaml2](https://github.com/identitypython/pysaml2).

 Introduction
 ------------

-This is a Django application that provides a SAML2 Service Provider for a Single Sign On with SPID, the Italian Digital Identity System.
+This is a Django application that provides a SAML2 Service Provider for a Single Sign On with SPID and CIE, the Italian Digital Identity System.

-This project comes with a demo on a Spid button template with both *spid-testenv2* and *spid-saml-check* IDP preconfigured.
+This project comes with a demo on a Spid button template with *spid-saml-check* IDP preconfigured.
 See running the Demo project paragaph for details.

 Furthermore, this application integrates the checks of [Spid QA](https://www.spid.gov.it/assets/download/SPID_QAD.pdf)